History of Lahore: Jain Heritage

 Plutarch as well as many other scholars suggest that Jainism was the most ancient and original religion in Punjab.
 Lahore was the cultural centre of Jainism.
-A book written by Plutarch, Life of Alexander talks about the encounters between Alexander the Great and digambara Jain saints called gymnosophists.
+A book written by Plutarch, Life of Alexander talks about the encounters between Alexander the Great and Śvetāmbara Jaina saints.
 Bhabra or Bhabhra is an ancient merchant community from Punjab region which mainly follows Jainism.
-It is believed to be connected with the Bhavadar or Bhavada Gachchha to which the Jain Acharya Kalakacharya belonged to.
+It is believed to be connected with the Bhavadar or Bhavada Gachchha to which the Śvetāmbara Jaina Acharya Kalakacharya belonged to.
 They may have originated from the Bhabra town (32° 13' 30": 73° 13').
 Inscriptions suggest that Bhavada Gachchha had survived until the 17th century.
 There were Jain temples at localities still called Thari Bhabrian and Gali Bhabrian.

 Hindu heritage

-Around 580 BC., when King Bimbisara ruled South Asia, the society came to be divided into different communities based on their occupation.
-One of their communities was called Kshatriyas and King Luv's descendants were classed with them and came to be known as Luvanam, which was also referred to as Luvana.
-The Luvanas from Loharghat became known as Loharana (masters of swords; or iron ("Loha") chiefs ("Rana")), which later became Lohana.

-Chinese traveller Faxian, who visited South Asia between 337 and 472 CE, calls Lohana a brave community ruling the northwest territory of South Asia, in his diary.
-Another Chinese traveler, Kurmang who came in the eleventh century A.D. speaks of a Lohrana kingdom as a mighty power.
-Historian Burton writes Lohanas were brave people and says they were spread over today's Baluchistan (Pakistan), Afghanistan and eastern fringes of Central Asia.
-Col. Todd, who delved into history of Rajasthan, describes Lohanas as one of the oldest Kshatriya community.